In #MeToo landmark moment, Weinstein arrives at New York court for rape trial

 Weinstein has denied the allegations, saying any sexual encounters he had were consensual.

 Monday’s court proceedings will being with a pretrial conference in state court in Manhattan, with jury selection starting on Tuesday, according to Danny Frost, a spokesman for Manhattan District Attorney Cyrus Vance, whose office brought the charges.

-Weinstein was expected to attend, Frost said.
+One of the women Weinstein was charged with assaulting, former production assistant Mimi Haleyi, has said that Weinstein sexually assaulted her in 2006.
+Prosecutors say Weinstein raped the second woman, who has not been publicly identified, in 2013

 The trial will hang over the Hollywood awards season, which began with Sunday’s Golden Globes.
 Weinstein was once a fixture at the industry’s glitzy ceremonies, with numerous critically acclaimed small-budget films such as “Shakespeare in Love,” which won the Oscar for best picture in 1999.